 - On your PC, run a Browser and type the IP address of the Raspberry PI to get access to the XBMC web control UI (on the port 80 configured by default in Raspbmc).
 It can be used to remote control XBMC.

-- On you Android Phone, install the XBMC official Remote Control and configure it with the IP address of the Raspberry Pi with port 80 (this is the default of RaspBmc).
-There is neither a username nor a password defined by default in RaspBmc for accessing the Web Control UI.
-(Another good remote for Android is Yatse Widget)
+- On your Android Phone, install the XBMC official Remote Control (Not available anymore) and configure it with the IP address of the Raspberry Pi with port 80 (this is the default of RaspBmc).
+There is neither a username nor a password defined by default in RaspBmc for accessing the Web Control UI (Another good remote for Android is Yatse Widget).

 - On Synology, enable the “guest” account and grant read access on the shared folders “music”, “video” and “photo” (I still have to find where I can configure a username in raspbmc to access smb/nfs – I know I could at least do it on the smb/nfs sources configured in XBMC: protocol://user:pass@synoIP/sharename)